Section 5: Expected Value vs. Expected Growth (EV vs. EG)

 A bet on UNC is +24.95% EV, and we would put 16.79% of our bankroll on them, so by betting on the Tarheels, we would expect to grow our bankroll by 4.19%

 Thus, betting on UNC is massively (nearly 8 times) more +EG than betting on Marquette, despite the fact that Marquette has a higher +EV.
 Since almost all of my picks are 53-60% winners at roughly -110 odds, we wouldn’t use EG to compare my picks on one game to my picks on another game.
-We can, however find this useful when examining my results as compared with other potential non-sports investments.
-Over the past 22 years, my year to year performance (across all sports in a given year) has been remarkably consistent and has been both massively +EV as well as +EG. When we discuss the Sharpe Ratio, we will examine what percentage of your investments you should invest into my picks.
+We can, however, find this useful when examining my results as compared with other potential non-sports investments.
+Over the 36 years as a professional public handicapper, my year-to-year performance (across all sports in a given year) has been remarkably consistent and has been both massively +EV as well as +EG. When we discuss the Sharpe Ratio, we will examine what percentage of your investments you should invest into my picks.

 — Special thanks to Ganchrow for parts of this article —